 Verbal reprimand / reasoning with pupils/ noting instance of yard misbehaviour in yard Incident book.

 Examples of steps to be taken when dealing with regular occurrences of minor misdemeanours.

 Write out one copy of school rules OR relevant rule to upper limit of 20 times – all to be signed by parent/guardian.
 Pupil may be asked to fill out a behaviour sheet explaining their actions/behaviour, this is signed by the teacher, pupil and parent/guardian and kept in the pupils file for the duration of the school year.

-Note in Homework Journal to be signed by parent / Temporary separation from peers / Sending to another teacher / Denial of participation in some class activity.
+Note in Homework Journal to be signed by parent / Temporary separation from peers / Sending to another teacher / Denial of participation in some class activity/Detention at lunch time.
 Warning to pupils whose name appears in yard incident book more than three times.
 Note to parents concerning further misbehaviour in the class or yard.
 (Misbehaviour in yard consists of any action that puts the safety of self/other pupil at risk.

 Step 1) Send to Principal.

 Step 3) Principal meets one/both parents concerning problematic behaviour.